AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Ship BOSS engine as a UES plug-in
 - [ ] work in 8K textures, sprites, particles, and brushes.
 You can always down-scale to the resolution you need
 - [ ] Distill a VFX reference library, separate from your current project
-- [ J The game uses a mission-driven system along with (side) quests, to level-up player abilities
+- [ ] The game uses a mission-driven system along with (side) quests, to level-up player abilities
 - [ ] IwU (Include What You Use) helps reduce compile-time of UE projects in Visual Studio
 - [ | Use C+ Modules Instead of C++ Header files for faster compilation times
 - [ ] Use C+ smart pointers for automatic garbage collection (drawbacks: Performance, thread safety)
-- [ J Build Plugins which allow us to design, build, and debug the game, in-editor
+- [ ] Build Plugins which allow us to design, build, and debug the game, in-editor
-- [ J Attach multiple cameras to the player, which can be toggled ON ad OFF, and animated during combat sequences
+- [ ] Attach multiple cameras to the player, which can be toggled ON ad OFF, and animated during combat sequences
 - [ ] Map Size: 10 MPH Max Velocity • 2 HRS Coast-to-Coast Max Allowance an 20 SQ MI; or 1 SQ MI per
 Biome
-( ] IDE PROPOSAL: Design a new stackable blueprints & AI Behavior Trees, tree-view, along with enable/disable checkmark commands - similar to Niagra, in an editor which divides dual details panels.
+- [ ] IDE PROPOSAL: Design a new stackable blueprints & AI Behavior Trees, tree-view, along with enable/disable checkmark commands - similar to Niagra, in an editor which divides dual details panels.
-- [ J Use a spline tool for procedural water tools and terrain generation;
+- [ ] Use a spline tool for procedural water tools and terrain generation;
 disk, sphere, square, cube, ray or conic... -- with greatest density and detail at the origin
 - [ ] Can UES > world partition › minimap serve as the in-game map ??
 - [ ] Use appropriate onscreen labels, during gameplay, for important field bosses and artifacts
 - [ ] Include a Practice Mode to spar against various PCs, and varying quantities
 - [ ] Add an Undo Stack window to the editor, with thumbnails/screenshots of previous editor configurations
 - [ ] Enable UES plugin: Bink, Oodle video codec
-- [ I Sheerand Federation soldier's wear form fitting spandex with a myriad of razor-proof - - leg-, waist-, and chest- pockets
+- [ ] Sheerand Federation soldier's wear form fitting spandex with a myriad of razor-proof - - leg-, waist-, and chest- pockets
-- [ ] Feng Shui seeks a balanced symmetry meal for the eye, consisting of elements of: wood, fire, earth, metal, water, as 1f a procedural cut and paste of a progressive larger batch of images -[I Images: Iceland Ice Caves!!!
+- [ ] Feng Shui seeks a balanced symmetry meal for the eye, consisting of elements of: wood, fire, earth, metal, water, as 1f a procedural cut and paste of a progressive larger batch of images
+- [ ] Images: Iceland Ice Caves!!!
-- [ J Develop 3D spline tools, movement IDEs, and inference tools, and plugins for smooth character moment and animations (IK Rig Forward/Backward Solver[s]), in lieu of mocap suits; and hair / fur directionality.
+- [ ] Develop 3D spline tools, movement IDEs, and inference tools, and plugins for smooth character moment and animations (IK Rig Forward/Backward Solver[s]), in lieu of mocap suits; and hair / fur directionality.
 - [ ] Using Forward IK Solver + Backward IK Solver can be used to verify poses, match, and find pull-vecto bugs
 - [ ] Perhaps integrate the inventory system into a chiron, at the bottom of the screen
 - [ ] Ensure all combat animations are seamless and loopable
-- [ I Use directional landmarks, paths, districts, crisp border lines, and hubs, for more intuitive cognitive maps
+- [ ] Use directional landmarks, paths, districts, crisp border lines, and hubs, for more intuitive cognitive maps
 - [ ] RESEARCH: Animating with Instanced static meshes
-- [ J with NPCs, employ Primes: NPCs with special appearances, or abilities (eg A-Holes w/ IKS, Pink Draz-Ghouls which try to hump you, etc)
+- [ ] with NPCs, employ Primes: NPCs with special appearances, or abilities (eg A-Holes w/ IKS, Pink Draz-Ghouls which try to hump you, etc)
-- [ J In the strongest areas of the map, Shard soldiers stow their offensive weapons and only present their shields, as they systematically work to disable
+- [ ] In the strongest areas of the map, Shard soldiers stow their offensive weapons and only present their shields, as they systematically work to disable
 Lance's offensive capability (eg breaking his bones), only then drawing their swords to fully neutralize him.
-- [ J Redesign US Editor, making it entirely drag-n-drop, with the exception of the command window, eliminating all other windows (build the game as you play the game)
+- [ ] Redesign US Editor, making it entirely drag-n-drop, with the exception of the command window, eliminating all other windows (build the game as you play the game)
 - [ ] RESEARCH: Pre-rendered animations (movies) with mesh and object data for each screen frame ~-embedded in the meta-data
 - [ ] Draft special fight animations for certain areas and encounters for smoother fight choreography
 - [ ] UES: For 10x performance, implement Blueprint's behavior trees (ie AI) in CH
 - [ ] UES: Spawning Actors (eg Bullets) in-game, is CPU/GPU expensive
 - [ ] UES: Use namesh invokers rather than large (static) nameshes (performance)
-- [ 1 snake_case (flat_case) vs CamelCase naming conventions
+- [ ] snake_case (flat_case) vs CamelCase naming conventions
 - [ ) For BOSS, follow a TICK node with a GATE node, to allow ticks to pass through, to improve performance
-- [ 1 CONCEPT ART: Use fractal pattern generators to produce incredibly detailed renders for objects
+- [ ] CONCEPT ART: Use fractal pattern generators to produce incredibly detailed renders for objects
 - [ ] Design 3D 72-face cube (hit grid) for player combat system
--[J Implement multiple (disabled/alternating) hit capsules, enabled based on current technique and likely actual contact distance
+- [ ] Implement multiple (disabled/alternating) hit capsules, enabled based on current technique and likely actual contact distance
-- ( J Index all youtube transcripts for searching
+- [ ] Index all youtube transcripts for searching
 - [ ] The Ibra-Lim connects to Bar-Hades, whom orchestrates actions on the battle field
 - [ ] GoPro Camera w/ special software for Motion Capture substitutes $$S MOCAP suits
 - [ ] Music Cues: Game load, Boss Battles, Nub where player recharges/rests
 - [ ] Weapons: particle cookie cutters
 - [ ] Decals are more render efficient than static meshes (A character composed of multiple decals??)
 - [ ] Lance can summon any inventoried weapon instantly with the previous weapon vanishing
-- [1 resolution: [ 60 120 165 240 360 488 ] hz
+- [ ] resolution: [ 60 120 165 240 360 488 ] hz
-[ | Keep a dally log of edits to track down bugs
+- [ | Keep a dally log of edits to track down bugs
-- [ J An NPC catches fire when receiving too many consecutive hits
+- [ ] An NPC catches fire when receiving too many consecutive hits
 - [ ] Lance can struggle with NPCs and or hurl them into oncoming obstacles
-- [ J Assuming a 5 × 5 x 3 3D fight grid, Lance can defend against 75-1 opponents;
+- [ ] Assuming a 5 × 5 x 3 3D fight grid, Lance can defend against 75-1 opponents;
 - [ ] Fight grids are sampled to derive movement patterns and optimal battle strategies
-- I ] Publish plugins after game completion to locate most bugs
+- [ ] Publish plugins after game completion to locate most bugs
-- [ ] Design a plugin that allows code design similar to Niagara workflow with separate modules for each cpu core -L _ Add micro lanes to UES to lane group wires into a bus
+- [ ] Design a plugin that allows code design similar to Niagara workflow with separate modules for each cpu core
-- L J Modify blueprints so that only control wires are visible which connect to pins, with other input parameters and unique visible pin numbers hidden until the module is clicked or altogether integrated into the respective modules
+- [ ] Add micro lanes to UES to lane group wires into a bus- [ ] Modify blueprints so that only control wires are visible which connect to pins, with other input parameters and unique visible pin numbers hidden until the module is clicked or altogether integrated into the respective modules
--[ ] Show Character animations in sections based on IK to display more realistic muscle contraction extension deformation and flex
+- [ ] Show Character animations in sections based on IK to display more realistic muscle contraction extension deformation and flex
 ## UES Assets & Environments
 - [ ] Trees Vol 4 159.99
-- r 1 Spectrum Galaxy 169.99
+- [ ] Spectrum Galaxy 169.99
-- [ 1 Mountain Forest and Meadows 179.99
+- [ ] Mountain Forest and Meadows 179.99
-[ 1 Sandstorm Environment 199.99
+- [ ] Sandstorm Environment 199.99
-- [ 1 Mountain Redwood Forest Biome 209.99
+- [ ] Mountain Redwood Forest Biome 209.99
-[ ] MW Burned Trees Biome 209.99
+- [ ] MW Burned Trees Biome 209.99
-[ ] Mw Birch Trees Biome 209.99
+- [ ] Mw Birch Trees Biome 209.99
-[ 1 Mw Conifer Forest 209.99
+- [ ] Mw Conifer Forest 209.99
-- [ 1 Mw Broadleaf Trees Forest Biome 209.99
+- [ ] Mw Broadleaf Trees Forest Biome 209.99
-- [ J Fantasy Dungeons 99.99
+- [ ] Fantasy Dungeons 99.99
-- [ 1 Beach Island 79.99
+- [ ] Beach Island 79.99
-- [ 1 Beach and Coast Environment 74.99
+- [ ] Beach and Coast Environment 74.99
-[ J SciFi.
-Modular Interior Environment 69.99 г 1 Modular Cliffs 69.99
+- [ ] SciFi.
+Modular Interior Environment 69.99
+- [ ] Modular Cliffs 69.99
 - [ ] Modular SciPi: Engineer Hallways Vol 2 59.99
-[ ] Snowy Mountain Landscape 59.99
+- [ ] Snowy Mountain Landscape 59.99
-[ 1 Science Lab 59.99
+- [ ] Science Lab 59.99
-[ ] Medieval Dungeon Modular Environment 49.99
+- [ ] Medieval Dungeon Modular Environment 49.99
-[ 1 Modular SciFi Polaris Defense 49.99
+- [ ] Modular SciFi Polaris Defense 49.99
-( | Modular Scifi Office 49.99
+- [ | Modular Scifi Office 49.99
-[ ] The Church 44.99
+- [ ] The Church 44.99
-[ 1 King Arthur Castle Interior 69.99
+- [ ] King Arthur Castle Interior 69.99
-[ 1 Ion Modular Asset (Bedroom) 49.99
+- [ ] Ion Modular Asset (Bedroom) 49.99
-[ I Modular Fantasy Inn 49.99
+- [ ] Modular Fantasy Inn 49.99
-- [ 1 Manager Office Classic Style 44.99
+- [ ] Manager Office Classic Style 44.99
 - [ ] Tropical Foliage and Landscape 44.99
-- [ 1 SciFi Modular Environment 39.99
+- [ ] SciFi Modular Environment 39.99
 - [ ] Minimalist Modular SciFi Interior 39.99
-[ | Cave Environment Modular 39.99
+- [ | Cave Environment Modular 39.99
-[ ] Modular Brutalist Pack 39.99
+- [ ] Modular Brutalist Pack 39.99
-[ J Cyberpunk Toilet Environment 39.99
+- [ ] Cyberpunk Toilet Environment 39.99
-[ ] Matte Painting Skybox Bundle II 39.99
+- [ ] Matte Painting Skybox Bundle II 39.99
-[ ] Brushify Tropical Pack 39.99
+- [ ] Brushify Tropical Pack 39.99
-[ ] Brushify Arctic Pack 39.99
+- [ ] Brushify Arctic Pack 39.99
-[ ] Brushify Canyons Pack 39.99
+- [ ] Brushify Canyons Pack 39.99
-[ ] Brushify Cliffs Pack 39.99
+- [ ] Brushify Cliffs Pack 39.99
-[ I Brushify Forest Pack 39,99
+- [ ] Brushify Forest Pack 39,99
-- [ J Earth Simulator 39,99
+- [ ] Earth Simulator 39,99
-- [ J Palms Pack 02 34.99
+- [ ] Palms Pack 02 34.99
-[ ] Brushify - Beach Pack 34.99
+- [ ] Brushify - Beach Pack 34.99
-[ ] Rocky Desert 34.99
+- [ ] Rocky Desert 34.99
-[ ] Leaf Tree Forest Biome 34.99
+- [ ] Leaf Tree Forest Biome 34.99
-[ ] Interactive Autopsy Room 34.99
+- [ ] Interactive Autopsy Room 34.99
-[ ] Underground Ossuary 34.99
+- [ ] Underground Ossuary 34.99
-[ ] Arctic Aurora Landscape 29.99
+- [ ] Arctic Aurora Landscape 29.99
-[ ] Log Cabin 29.99
+- [ ] Log Cabin 29.99
-[ ] Old Catacombs $9.99
+- [ ] Old Catacombs $9.99
-[ ] Ocean Floor Environment 29.99
+- [ ] Ocean Floor Environment 29.99
-[ ] Statues Pack 24.99
+- [ ] Statues Pack 24.99
-[ ] Modular Underpass 24.99
+- [ ] Modular Underpass 24.99
-[ ] Northern Forest 24.99
+- [ ] Northern Forest 24.99
-[ ] Church 29.99
+- [ ] Church 29.99
-[ ] 8K valley landscape 19.99
+- [ ] 8K valley landscape 19.99
 - [ ] Echoing Malls 19.99
 - [ ] Caverns and Caves 19.99
 - [ ] warehouse Photoscans 19.99